anonymouser25595-cloud/uml-eval-replication/README.md

 To respect attribution and ensure reviewers can verify that our inputs are byte-identical to the originals, we do not redistribute these materials in this repository.

-## Reproducing the study

-- Our PlantUML transcriptions of the human-created diagrams are included in this repository under `data/diagrams_human_plantuml/`